Orange-OpenSource/microtune/Experiments2.md

 Experiments configuration overrides are located in Hydra's config folder: `configs/experiments`.

+Sub-folders with configurations like `configs/experiments/bakxxx/yyy.yaml` cannot be used directly.
+Sub-folders are there to be used as backuped experimentations.

-All latest experiments use the Distance to the Optimal Policy reward which is simpler than sigmoïd.
+All latest experiments use the Distance to the Optimal Policy (`optimal_policy_distance`) reward which is simpler than sigmoïd.
 Model's Hyperparams and ALPHA,BETA parameters are re-tuned here.

 Determining best ALPHA and BETA values are done during Optuna optimisations of Hyperparametes, new trend is ALPHA closed to 0 and BETA over 0.5.

-Some backuped experiments are located in `configs/experiments/bak...`

 # Hyper-parameters optimization with Optuna